cfpb/consumerfinance.gov/docs/website-feedback.md

 ## Exporting feedback using Wagtail

-Users with appropriate permissions have access to an "Export Feedback" tool in Wagtail.
+Users with appropriate permissions have access to an "Export feedback" tool in Wagtail.
 This tool generates a ZIP file containing submitted feedback between two user-specified dates.